 If you are impatient to get started, this video will guide you through all the steps from starting Visual Studio to running your program.
 Follow along to see how to design a user interface and write some simple C# code.

-This video explains some of the differences between a commercial edition of Visual Studio and the free Visual C# Express.
+This video explains some of the differences between editions of Visual Studio.
 It also explains how to customize the software by changing everything from the items on the menus to the formatting of your code.

 Familiarize yourself with the essential features of the Visual Studio environment such as the Design View, Code Editor, Properties and Events panels, Alignment Toolbar and Solution Explorer.

 You can follow this course on a Mac (or on Linux) using the free MonoDevelop IDE and Mono framework.
 Alternatively, you can run Visual Studio in a Virtual Machine, such as Parallels, on a Mac.